Fordalex/kings-hotel/README.md

 # King's Hotel

-I started this when code institute assied me a project, that will have to inculde 4-5 pages of front-end web development skills that i have learnt from the course so far.
+I started king's hotel when code institute assied me this project, that will have to inculde 4-5 pages of front-end web development skills that i have learnt from the course so far.
 I designed and created king's hotel as a get away for people in touch with thier natural side, or for people to test there courage.
 Unfortually the page is completely fictional but i will be updating it when i learn javascript, as there are so many features left that i want to implement.

 ## View the project